 MAKX vs. ARMH

 MAKX (ProShares S&P Kensho Smart Factories ETF) and ARMH (Arm Holdings PLC ADRhedged ETF) are both Technology Equities funds.
 MAKX is passively managed, while ARMH is actively managed.
-At a correlation of -0.20, they often move in opposite directions.
+A 0.70 correlation means they provide meaningful diversification when combined.
 MAKX charges 0.58%/yr vs 0.19%/yr for ARMH.

 Performance